boxfish-studio/cookie-manager/README.md

 Sveltekit Cookie Manager reduces the workload of creating and mantaining multiple cookie consents by centralizing them into this package.
 Enables cookie management of:
-- Google Analytics Universal
+- Google Analytics Universal.
-- Google Analytics 4
+- Google Analytics 4.

+### Features
+- Display a customizable popup to accept or reject cookies.
+Pop up consists of:
+    - Title, body, Accept/Reject buttons and a link to Privacy Policy page.
+- Create a cookie library showing:
+    - Tables with details about site's Necessary Cookies and Additional Cookies: cookie name, provider name, purpose, expiry, type.
+    - A radio input to update cookie configuration.

 ### Built with

-- Sveltekit
+- Sveltekit.
-- Typescript
+- Typescript.

 ## Installation